phone

 Preview Dinners: The Santa Fe Opera has wonderful pre-opera talks and dinners.
 For three nights, dinner will be at the opera restaurant and every night we will attend the opera pre-talk discussion.

 Picnic Dinners: The Santa Fe Opera is famous for its "tailgating" parties before the opera.
 There will be two nights that we will have a picnic dinner at the opera.
 It is a unique and fun experience at the Santa Fe opera and people show up early and "tailgate" for dinner.
 The opera house also sells picnic baskets to accommodate these activities.
 The opera house opens the parking lot 3-hours early to accommodate tailgaters.
-The opera house is located about 15 minutes north of Santa Fe surrounded by a beautiful arid southwest landscape of mesas, pinyon pines, chamisa and sagebrush.
+The opera house is located about 15 minutes north of Santa Fe surrounded by a beautiful arid southwest landscape of mesas, pinyon pines, chamisa, and sagebrush.
 The weather in August is perfect, warm and dry during the day and cool, with occasional showers in the evening.

 Not an Opera Fan?
 If you are not an opera lover, you can sign up for the daytime activities without the opera, there is a price deduction.
 Please see below.